Promotion Guide for Associate Professors

-- Student Evaluations: You should include here your complete student evaluations (numerical ratings and student comments) of teaching for each course you have taught.
+- Student Evaluations: Include here your complete student evaluations (numerical ratings and student comments) of teaching for each course you have taught.

-- Peer Evaluations of Teaching/Awards: Include copies of all peer evaluations of your teaching that were completed during the probationary period.
+- Peer Evaluations of Teaching and/or Teaching Awards: Include copies of all peer evaluations of your teaching that were completed during the probationary period.
 You may also include information on any department, college, university or NSHE teaching/advising awards you have received.

 - Statement of Research/Creative Activity Profile and Future Plans: This is the same statement you prepare to be sent out with your research/creative activity materials for the external reviewers.

-- Scholarly Publications or Creative Activity Materials: Obviously, you cannot include your Book(s), articles, book chapters, book reviews, and other published materials here.
+- Scholarly Publications or Creative Activity Materials: Book(s), articles, book chapters, book reviews, and other published materials here.
 If any of your publications or creative activities are collaborative work, be certain to include an explanation of your percentage of effort and the type of work contributed.

-- Service: Include here not only a list of your service commitments during the time in rank III, but any materials that provide evidence of service performed (letters from committee chairs, and so on).
+- Service: Include here not only a list of your service commitments during the probationary period, but any materials that provide evidence of service performed (letters from committee chairs, and so on).
 It is important to fully describe the nature of the service.
 State the amount of time spent, the level of effort involved, and the duration of each service commitment.
 Do not rely on readers to know or guess what your service entailed.

-- Annual evaluations (Part II) since the time of promotion to current rank.
+- Annual evaluations since appointment to current rank.
+Include a summary table as indicated below.